 Writer, vocalist, director, and live artist Melissa Birch creates interdisciplinary performance works that transpose social contexts into live installations.
-Her stage work and dance-theater-music collaborations have been presented through numerous commissions and productions collaborations throughout the Twin Cities, US, and abroad since her first professional performance at the Walker Art Center in 1993.
+Her stage work, dance theater & music collaborations have been presented via numerous commissions, productions & collaborations throughout the Twin Cities, U.S, & abroad since her first professional performance at the Walker Art Center in 1993.

-At 19, she trained in improvisational comedy and commedia dell'arte with Elaine and Dennis Kern at the Ark Theatre (Madison), who produced her first written works in popular feminist revues.
-After two years in San Francisco, she returned to the midwest to join a burgeoning MPLS comedy and cabaret scene.
-Her immersive training in Margolis Method rooted her performance practice in a lyrical physical vocabulary.
-Her solo characters, singing style, and one-woman shows courted the mainstream while suspending conventional rules of spectatorship, collaborating with jazz wunderkinds Drew Jansen, Eugene Huddleston, Jimmy Kennedy and Dan Chouinard.
+At 19, she trained in improv comedy & commedia dell'arte with Elaine and Dennis Kern @ the Ark Theatre (Madison), producing her first written works in popular feminist revues.
+After 2 years in San Francisco, she returned to the midwest to A burgeoning MPLS comedy & cabaret scene.
+Her immersive training in Margolis Method rooted her performance practice in a lyrical physical vocabulary. melissa's solo characters, singing style, & one-woman shows courted the mainstream while upending conventional rules of spectatorship, in collaboration with jazz wunderkinds Drew Jansen, Eugene Huddleston, Jimmy Kennedy & Dan Chouinard.

-In 1997, cabaret bookings brought her to New York's midtown clubs, then moved to downtown venues Here, PS122, Cornelia Street Cafe, Dixon Place.
-As a teaching artist for LEAP in the NYC boroughs, she taught playwriting and theater skills to elementary and middle schoolers.
-In late 2001, Melissa returned to MPLS to produce the Tuesday night new performance revue Red Curtain Cabaret at the Bryant-Lake Bowl.
-A few months later, she was joined onstage by pianist Stevie Pomije.
-Together for two years they would re-codify dozens of signature country, jazz and B-side innovations— and produce the soft-rock success The Elton John Show.
+In 1997, cabaret bookings brought melissa to New York's don't tell mama.
+A year later her work found homes @ PS122, Cornelia Street Cafe, Dixon Place, Here & more.
+As a teaching artist in the NYC boroughs, she taught playwriting & theater skills to elementary & middle schoolers.
+In late 2001, Melissa returned to MPLS to produce the Tuesday night new performance revue Red Curtain Cabaret.
+A few months later, she was joined onstage by pianist & twin-flame Stevie Pomije. for two years Together they would re-codify volumes of country, jazz & B-side innovations, producing the sleeper hit The Elton John Show.

-In 2007, an embodied physicality infiltrated Melissa's performance works.
-For the next 9 years, Melissa wrote, directed and performed in numerous dance-theater collaborations, including the two-year work-in-process Flying Nuns, and her well-traveled War Queer Peace Solo, blending dance, theater and improvisation forms with lyrical narratives.
+In 2007, an embodied physicality infiltrated Melissa's installations.
+For the next decade, Melissa wrote, directed & performed in numerous dance-theater collaborations, including the 2 year work-in-process Flying Nuns, War Queer Peace Solo & undying regrets for the future @ open eye figure theatre.

 In 2016, Melissa directed the BareBones Outdoor Puppet Extravaganza, You Were Once Wild Here.
-Also in 2016, her evening-length work-in-progress, Who Moved My Child, was presented by Right Here Showcase at the Illusion Theater, co-directed by Sharon Picasso, with choreography by Deborah Jinza Thayer.
-Caroline Palmer of the Star Tribune called it "..the fever dream that is female adolescence".
+Also in 2016, her evening-length work-in-progress, Who Moved My Child, was presented by Right Here Showcase @ the Illusion Theater, co-directed by Sharon Picasso & choreographer Deborah Jinza Thayer.
+Caroline Palmer of the Star Tribune called it "the fever dream that is female adolescence".
 Meet the WMMC cast.
-In October 2018, Melissa wrote and performed a public service announcement, about the vagina, for Deborah's All Hail the Queen at The Cowles Center in downtown Minneapolis.
+In October 2018, Melissa wrote & performed the vagina piece in All Hail the Queen at The Cowles Center in downtown Minneapolis.

-The Presidensity Project is a 4-year research residency (2016-2020) addressing American complexity through performance research & studio practice.
-The project builds on Birch’s reputation for delivering vanguard performance products within a flexibility of form ahead of mainstream articulations.
+The Presidensity Project was a 4-year research residency (11.16-1.21) addressing American complicity through performance research & studio practice.
+The project built on Birch’s reputation for delivering vanguard performance products within a flexibility of form ahead of mainstream articulations.